imperva/dsfkit/modules/aws/ciphertrust-manager/README.md

 To ensure high availability and disaster recovery, deploying multiple CipherTrust Manager instances.

-To finalize the cluster nodes setup, refer to the ciphertrust-manager-cluster-setup Terraform module [here](https://registry.terraform.io/modules/imperva/ciphertrust-manager-cluster-setup/null/latest)
+To finalize the cluster nodes setup, refer to the dsf-ciphertrust-manager-cluster-setup Terraform module [here](https://registry.terraform.io/modules/imperva/ciphertrust-manager-cluster-setup/null/latest)

 ## Additional Information

+For more information about the CipherTrust Manager and its features, refer to the official documentation [here](https://thalesdocs.com/ctp/cm/2.19/).

 For additional information about DSF deployment using terraform, refer to the main repo README [here](https://github.com/imperva/dsfkit/tree/1.7.29).